 A dog coughing and gagging is one of those signs you will notice fast.
 This may pass quickly on its own, but it could also be a symptom of a more serious condition.
 You may use dog cough remedies for this, but it's crucial to get to the root of the problem.

 It's possible that your dog picked up something outside, at the dog park, the groomer, the kennel or anywhere else you've visited lately.
 A dog that is coughing and gagging is more concerning in puppies and senior pets.

-Dog Coughing and Gagging?
+4 Reasons for Dog Coughing and Gagging

 1. Kennel Cough

-Dog coughing and gagging could be a symptom of a serious heart condition, like an enlarged heart disease.
-An enlarged heart will press on your dog's esophagus making them cough.
+Coughing and gagging in dogs could be a symptom of a heart condition, such as enlarged heart disease.
+An enlarged heart will press on a dog's esophagus making them cough.

 - poor appetite or none at all